 “Do not sleep with your smartphone next to your bed or under your pillow.
 Leave it charging in another room,” suggests Dr. Greenfield.

 RELATED: Make Your Bedroom Perfect for Sleep

-Just as you restrict calories to reduce weight, restrict the number of hours you spend online to reduce your screen time dependency, says Dr. Young, who discusses going on a “digital diet” in her popular TEDx talk.
+Restricting the number of hours you spend online can help reduce your screen time dependency, says Dr. Young, who discusses going on a “digital diet” in her popular TEDx talk.

 To eliminate the compulsion to check your devices, set specific times during the day to check email and social media, says Dr. Greenfield.
 “What happens is that people lose track of time when they’re on their devices, and they’ll compulsively check them over and over because the dynamic is changeable.”